spadilla512/book-search/README.md

 The starter code for the server and client folders were used from a repository named "solid-broccoli" located in their Develop folder, which can be accessed through the following link: https://github.com/coding-boot-camp/solid-broccoli.git

-I recieved assistance through AskBCS on deploying the application
+I recieved assistance through AskBCS on fixing the signup page and deploying the application.

 ## License